dheurtev/dheurtev/notes/monitoring.md

 ## Dashboard ##
 **[`^        back to top        ^`](#)**
 - [Graphite](https://graphiteapp.org/): Monitoring tool that runs equally well on cheap hardware or Cloud infrastructure.
 Teams use Graphite to track the performance of their websites, applications, business services, and networked servers.
 Store numeric time-series data.
 Render graphs of this data on demand.
 Not a collecting agent.
 [Github repo](https://github.com/tmm1/graphite) `Apache License 2.0`
-- [Grafana](https://grafana.com/): multi-platform open source analytics and interactive visualization web application. `AGPLv3`
+- [Grafana](https://grafana.com/): multi-platform open source analytics and interactive visualization web application. `AGPLv3`.
+[Moved in 2021 from Apache License v2.0 to AGPLv3](https://grafana.com/licensing/).
+"Users who don’t intend to modify Grafana code can simply use our Enterprise download.
+This is a free-to-use, proprietary-licensed, compiled binary that matches the features of the AGPL version"

 ## Tracing ##
 [Top distributed tracing tools](https://signoz.io/blog/distributed-tracing-tools/)